-MLB All Star Voting Results 2018: Full Selections, Starters, Snubs and Voting
+MLB All-Star Voting Results 2018: Full Selections, Starters, Snubs and Voting

 RP, Craig Kimbrel, Boston Red Sox

-* Verlander will be inactive for game
+*Verlander inactive for game

 Reserves

-C, Salvador Perez, Kansas City
+C, Salvador Perez, Kansas City Royals

 1B, Mitch Moreland, Boston Red Sox